drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 ## 2025-09

+_09-14 21:36_ Painting yourself into a corner.Walking on air, anyone?Walking on water, anyone?Walking on paint, anyone?Watching paint dry, anyone?
+_09-11 22:36_ sponge(1) is counterintuitive.
+The man page says, "sponge reads standard input and writes it out to the specified file.
+Unlike a shell redirect, sponge soaks up all its input before writing the output file.
+This allows constructing pipelines that read from and write to the same file."

+But this code,

+    < file.txt sponge | tac > file.txt

+truncates the file.
+This code,

+    < file.txt tac | sponge file.txt

+works.
+I don't understand.
+At the end doesn't seem like the right place for it.
+By then the file's already truncated.

 _09-11  9:13_ Instead of saying, "was to have 3 children," and "would go on to have 3 sons," they should just say, "and they had 3 children"